macwille/python-chat-app/README.md

 * App has a working database

+* Can search messages

+* Rooms sorted by subjects

-* Search messages function
+* Flash messages support

-* Subjects and rooms from database

 ## Website